Six Word Stories and Accidentally Writing

 - What harm could a kiss do?

 An Accidental Tale

-The four stories weren’t written in the order I’ve listed them above.
-In fact the first tale there was the last written, but they were the order I read them out at the meeting.
+The four stories aren’t written in the order I’ve listed them above.
+In fact, the first tale there was the last written, but they were the order I read them out at the meeting.
 However, once I’d finished reading them I discovered that the four six word stories, when read in that order, also worked as a longer narrative.
-Part of me wants to expand on it further but I don’t think it would improve the writing at all.
+Part of me wants to expand the story but I don’t think it would improve the writing at all.

 Six Word Stories In General